 You could, but keep in mind that the process may differ from your high school.
 Nonetheless, starting a club in college can help you make friends who share similar interests and help advance your leadership, communication, and fundraising skills.
 You can check with the college's student community office to learn more about it.

-Starting a high school club is a fun and engaging way to create community and stand out to your dream college.
+Starting a high school club is a fun and engaging way to create community and stand out in your dream college.
 It can be a challenging, fulfilling, and charitable experience.
 If you put in the work and remain consistent, your club can have a positive impact on its members, your high school, and your community at large.
 Good luck!